What is the Set (M) Form?

 It is important to note that the Home Office will consider your application only when your payment is cleared.
 If your Set M Form contains errors, your fee will be refunded less an administration fee of £25 for each person included in your application.

-Set M guidance: common pitfalls and mistakes
+Set M guidance: Common pitfalls and mistakes

 Completing your Set M Form for Indefinite Leave to Remain in the UK may be complicated.
-There are several sections, and you must fill in all the relevant information about yourself and your dependants.
+There are several sections, and you must fill in all the relevant information about yourself and your dependents.

 - In your ILR form, you should list all the reasons for your intention to settle in the UK.
 To support your application, you should produce written evidence of your prospects in the country;